 Creating a New User

-- Later in this tutorial you are going to disable root login, which means you need another user account in order to access your server.
+- Later in this chapter we are going to disable SSH access for the root user, which means you need another user account in order to access your server

 First, create the new user: